Skip to Main Content

 - Journal is listed in the Directory of Open Access Journals (DOAJ).

-- Some questionable journals appear in directories such as DOAJ, so this should not be your only criteria when evaluating journals.
+- Some questionable journals appear in directories such as DOAJ, so this should not be your only criterion when evaluating journals.

 - Publisher is a member of Open Access Scholarly Publishers Association (OASPA)